anthonyrisinger/cga/9/cga+04.md

 This isn't a minor inconvenience to be patched over.
 It's a fundamental incompleteness that suggests we're not seeing the whole picture.
 What if the problem isn't with our algebra but with our space?
 What if three-dimensional Euclidean space, for all its familiarity, is too small a stage for the full drama of geometric transformation?

-The breakthrough we're about to explore doesn't just solve the translation problem—it reveals that points, lines, planes, circles, and spheres are all aspects of a deeper geometric unity.
-By expanding our vision beyond Euclidean boundaries, we'll discover a space where every transformation becomes multiplicative, every intersection reduces to a single operation, and the artificial distinctions between different geometric algorithms simply vanish.
+The breakthrough explored here doesn't just solve the translation problem—it reveals that points, lines, planes, circles, and spheres are all aspects of a deeper geometric unity.
+By expanding our vision beyond Euclidean boundaries, analysis reveals a space where every transformation becomes multiplicative, every intersection reduces to a single operation, and the artificial distinctions between different geometric algorithms simply vanish.

 ---